Monsoon session of Bihar Assembly to begin on Monday, likely to be stormy | Law-Order

 The Speaker had already assured that strict action would be taken against those who were involved in the scuffle with the opposition legislators.

 ''MLAs, who have not been vaccinated, will not be allowed to attend the session.
-Vaccination is important for all the MLAs attending the House”, he said.
+Vaccination is important for all the MLAs attending the session of the House,'' he said.

 Sinha said exemptions can be given to the members on certain medical grounds.